cristalinanguyen/CMSI498/Assignment-2/report.md

 ![study_study](https://user-images.githubusercontent.com/21330088/52664368-b44aac00-2ebd-11e9-91fc-6ceff6438cb2.jpeg)
 ![survey](https://user-images.githubusercontent.com/21330088/52664369-b44aac00-2ebd-11e9-8f4f-4a6ac7075956.jpeg)

 There is one undirected edge in these graphs and it is on the study_study (study group) graph.
-This edge is between
+This edge is between W and X. W is whether or not an individual got a 8+ hours of sleep before the exam and X is whether or not an individual exercised the day before the exam.
+This edge was not able to be oriented because